xireso/google-power-search/README.md

 # The dev stack
 Coming off of a tough semester with lots of new languages, algorithms, and frameworks, we decided to stick with good ol' vanilla html, css, and javascript for this project.

+## Backstory
+Back in 2014, one of our team members was sitting bored in his Human Geography class when he noticed a poster on the wall.
+It touted the use of "Advanced Google Search Operators" for more effective Googling.
+He stayed after class to study the poster, picking up a few basic operators for his daily use.
+These operators have helped him to this day, and now, 6 years later, he's back with a team.

+It has been said that "Life is like Google: You need to know what you're searching for."
+Offering customized ways to search the internet, we are set on making this simple tool to make it easier for anyone to do exactly that.

+tl;dr: Public school inspired us to make an achievable, yet impactful, project for this hackathon.

 # Why we built this
 We built this for the 2020 Hack the Northeast (HTNE) -- a virtual hackathon.